-At AcadianaCares, we support the most vulnerable members of our community – those affected by HIV/AIDS, substance abuse, poverty and homelessness – as they seek to live healthier lives.
+At AcadianaCares, we support the most vulnerable members of our community – those affected by HIV/AIDS, inequities in health care, substance use issues, poverty, and homelessness – as they seek to live healthier lives.
 We maintain a campus with onsite programs and services, including substance abuse treatment, housing and individualized case management.
 We also connect our clients to external financial, medical and social resources.

 “Telling my family was the hardest thing.
 I mean, you’re 15 and you have to say, ‘I’m HIV positive.’ ”

 — Ethan, an AcadianaCares client

 Read Ethan’s story.

 We began our work in 1985 as Lafayette C.A.R.E.S.
 (Concern for AIDS Relief Education and Support).
 At that time, during the HIV/AIDS pandemic, we were focused on providing education and services for prevention and care in Lafayette Parish.
 Since then, we’ve grown to serve clients in seven additional parishes: Acadia, Evangeline, Iberia, St. Landry, St. Martin, St. Mary and Vermilion.